The Role of Learning in Attacking ML-based Network Intrusion Detection: Methodology

 \subsection{Environment Creation}

-Here, we detail the process of training a surrogate model on the collected data to use in the POMDP defined in \autoref{preliminaries}.
-Using the collected traffic, the adversary (a) trains the surrogate model using open-source ML libraries and uses them to (b) ground the states, observations, actions, rewards, and transitions of the POMDP defined in \autoref{preliminaries}.
+Using the prepared dataset $\mathcal{D}_{\text{train}}$, we train a surrogate NIDS classifier $\tilde{f}(\cdot)$ to approximate the decision boundary of the target NIDS.
+The surrogate is trained using standard ML libraries (e.g., scikit-learn~\cite{pedregosa_scikit-learn_2011}, XGBoost~\cite{chen_xgboost_2016}) and optimized via cross-validation to maximize F1-score on $\mathcal{D}_{\text{train}}$.
+The fidelity of the surrogate directly impacts agent effectiveness, as the agent learns to exploit the vulnerabilities that ideally transfer to any target ML-based NIDS.

-To approximate the decision boundary of the victim NIDS, the adversary trains a surrogate classifier $\tilde{f}(\cdot)$ on the data collected from reconnaissance $\mathcal{D}_{\text{train}}$.
-Using open source ML libraries like scikit-learn~\cite{pedregosa_scikit-learn_2011} and XGBoost~\cite{chen_xgboost_2016}, a surrogate NIDS classifier is trained and optimized via cross-validation to maximize F1-scores on $\mathcal{D}_{\text{train}}$.
-The fidelity of this surrogate model directly impacts the effectiveness of the trained agent, as the agent learns to exploit vulnerabilities in the surrogate's decision boundary that ideally transfer to the victim NIDS.
-Once the surrogate is trained, it is integrated into a custom OpenAI Gym~\cite{brockman_openai_2016} environment to facilitate RL.
-The environment uses $\mathcal{D}_{\text{train}}$ to sample the initial state $s_0$ and the surrogate model $\tilde{f}(\cdot)$ to compute rewards $r_t=R(s_t)$ for all steps in the episode sequence $t\in\{1,...T\}$.
+The trained surrogate is integrated into a custom OpenAI Gym~\cite{brockman_openai_2016} environment that implements the MDP defined in \autoref{preliminaries} to facilitate RL.
+The environment samples initial states $s_0$ from malicious NetFlow samples in $\mathcal{D}_{\text{train}}$ and computes rewards $R(s_t)$ using the surrogate classifier.